dejanbatanjac/dejanbatanjac.github.io/_posts/2019-12-25-BERT for predicting words.md

   - [BertForQuestionAnswering](#bertforquestionanswering)
 - [Demo](#demo)

-In 🤗 (Hugging Face – on a mission to solve NLP, one commit at a time) there are interesting BERT model.
+In 🤗 (HuggingFace - on a mission to solve NLP, one commit at a time) there are interesting BERT model.

 ## BERT = MLM and NSP